connervieira/Assassin/USAGE.md

     - While not necessarily part of this category, the Assassin start-up header will also be displayed in red.
 - Yellow
     - Yellow text is used to indicate safety related alerts.
-    - Currently, this color is not used to display any alerts, but it will likely be used in the future.
+    - Alerts related to weather and driver attention will appear in this color.
-    - While not necessarily part of this category, non-fatal warnings will also be displayed in yellow.
+    - While not necessarily part of the category, non-fatal system warnings will also be displayed in yellow.

 ## Audio